datasci4health/datasci4health.github.io/networks/symptom-disease/README.md

 * folder `mapping-transforming`

-Relations between symptoms and diseases manually selected and stored in:
+Relations between symptoms and diseases are manually selected and stored in the:
 * `05-manually-selected` -  rationale stored at `symptom-disease(selected).xlsx`

-Besides processing the simple example in Cypher, there two equivalent examples:
+Besides processing the simple example in Cypher, there are two equivalent examples:

 * `06-jupyter-networkx` - Jupyter example using NetworkX (files are also converted to Pajek for Orange)
 * `07-orange-network` - Orange example using networks